mptwaktusolat/api-waktusolat-x/README.md

 composer run dev
 ```

 The app should be available at `http://localhost:8000`.
-PhpMyAdmin should be available at `http://localhost:9001`.
+PhpMyAdmin should be available at `http://localhost:9001` (username: `root`, password: leave empty).

 ## Troubleshooting